About Clockworks Press®

 She has exhibited in several group shows throughout the United States and Europe.
 Ms. Brown was an Artist-in-Residence at Grafische Werkplaats, The Hague (2016) and The Cooper Union, NYC (2005).

-Ms. Brown’s prints can be found in the permanent collections of The Library of Congress, Yale University and Princeton University among others.
+Ms. Brown’s prints can be found in the permanent collections of The Library of Congress, Yale University, Princeton University and University of New Hampshire among others.
 She collaborated with Pulitzer Prize-winning poet Charles Simic on the portfolios "The Pieces of the Clock Lie Scattered" and "Three Poems."
-Most recently Clockworks Press has collaborated with artist De Ver Azul, Tonello and Officina +39 on a collection of sustainably produced denim artworks and garments for New York Denim Days 2018.
+Clockworks Press collaborated with artist De Ver Azul, Tonello and Officina +39 on a collection of sustainably produced denim artworks and garments for New York Denim Days 2018.
 In addition, Clockworks launched its first denim accessory, The Denim Clutch at the same event.
 Clockworks Press launched its first four piece capsule collection in collaboration with AndAgain in late October 2018.
 Ms. Brown's collagraph print "De Hef" (2018) was on view at The 37th Bradley International Juried Print and Drawing Exhibition from March 9-April 12, 2019 in Peoria, Illinois.
-Clockworks Press launched their second accessory, The W28 Tote October 2019 in a limited edition of just 25 bags.
+Clockworks Press launched their second accessory, The W28 Tote October 2019 in a limited edition of just 25 bags which are available on the site.
 She was accepted into the juried exhibition The Blues, at The Painting Center, NYC which runs from January 28, 2020- Feb 22, 2020 with her piece "Looking Up" created in collaboration with artist Juan Manuel Gomez.

 In addition to running Clockworks Press, Ms. Brown has been a full-time art teacher at the Convent of the Sacred Heart for over 19 years and teaches printmaking workshops at Atelier Indrukwekkend in Delft, Netherlands.
 Holly is a featured relief printmaking artist with the Speedball Professional Artist Network.
-Clockworks Press (Studio 5) is located in the Textile Center for the Arts in Brooklyn, NY.
+She recently produced her first denim printing and sewing tutorial as part of Speedball's Create in Place Campaign in response to the Covid-19 pandemic.
+Clockworks Press (Studio 5) is located in the Textile Center for the Arts in Brooklyn, NYC.

 Holly E Brown, founder and owner of Clockworks Press